fbacher/service.kodi.tts/SETUP.md

 Install images for [**mpv** are here](https://github.com/shinchiro/mpv-winbuild-cmake/releases) (this link is from [the official mpv installation page](the https://mpv.io/installation)).
 MPV version 0.37.0 or newer should be fine.

 Carefully choose the correct image for your platform.
-You want something like: https://github.com/shinchiro/mpv-winbuild-cmake/releases/download/20250621/**mpv-aarch64-**20250621-git-18defc8.7z.
+You want something that has "mpv-x86_64" in its name, like: https://github.com/shinchiro/mpv-winbuild-cmake/releases/download/20250623/**mpv-x86_64**-20250623-git-18defc8.7z.
 You DON'T want ffmpeg or a 'dev' build.
+If the build you install doesn't run (if it launches it should be ok), then try another build.
+Some are built with different compilers, others are for different cpus.
+Intel/amd should have "mpv-x86_64" in the name.

 The following file operations will require Admin privilege.